logichen/UCI-CIFAR-100/UCI-CIFAR-100/README.md

 Before you run the code, you should make sure you have downloaded the data.
 Fisrt, you need to train EfficientNet-B3 with default parameters.
 Usually the best result can achieve an accuracy of over 79%.
 Choose the best model.
 Then you can retrain the EfficientNet-B3 with the refined labels of the previous best model.
 After the second training of EfficientNet-B3, it can achieve an accuracy of over 80%.
-Now you can train EfficientNet-ex with the refined labels of EfficientNet-B3.
+Now you can train EfficientNet-B0 with the refined labels of EfficientNet-B3, and finally train EfficientNet-ex with the refined labels of EfficientNet-B0.

 1. Train EfficientNet-B3:
 ```